 Christel de Bakker won Fulbright Scholarship!

-Christel de Bakker, a PhD candidate of the TU/e Building Lighting group has been awarded a Fulbright scholarship.
+Christel de Bakker, PhD candidate of the TU/e Building Lighting group and Spark Consortium has been awarded a Fulbright scholarship.
 Every year, the Fulbright Center awards top candidates from master students, PhD students and researchers with such a scholarship.

 Christel de Bakker performs her research in the project “Creating Healthy Environments – Offices”, a public private partnership between Philips Lighting B.V. and the Building Lighting group of TU/e within the Lighting Flagship of the Intelligent Lighting Institute (ILI).
 Her interest lies in reducing the energy consumption of open-plan offices while maintaining the visual comfort of the occupants.

 The Fulbright scholarship will enable Christel to work together with top researchers in the United States on local lighting control strategies.
 Her research has been focusing on the European context in open office spaces and can now be enhanced to also consider the North American situation.

 Christel has already published 3 articles in international peer-reviewed journals.
 In February she won the sustainability award as well as Bouygues Special Discretionary R&D Award within the COINS grand challenge.